Intelligent-Systems-Phystech/BasicDeepNets/docs/README.md

 ### Linear Models

-What can be demonstrated

-* in the practical part: solve a couple of problems, show that they can be solved analytically, using gradient methods and with the help of PyTorch or TensorFlow
+What can be demonstrated in the practical part: solve a couple of problems, show that they can be solved analytically, using gradient methods and with the help of PyTorch or TensorFlow.
-* in the theoretical part: compare ordinary linear regression and Bayesian one
+And in the theoretical part: compare ordinary linear regression and Bayesian one

 * [5.06-Linear-Regression.ipynb](https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/05.06-Linear-Regression.ipynb)
 * [exploring_endorsement_revenue_nba.ipynb](https://github.com/noahgift/socialpowernba/blob/master/notebooks/exploring_endorsement_revenue_nba.ipynb)